Controlling pain is an important part of metastatic breast cancer care.

 Pain may change over time.
-Tell your provider about any changes so he or she can change your treatment plan to fit your needs.
+Tell your provider about any changes.
+Your provider can change your treatment plan to fit your needs.

-A change in pain doesn’t always mean there's a change in your cancer.
+A change in pain doesn’t always mean there's a change in the cancer.
 Talk with your provider if you are worried that an increase in pain means your cancer has gotten worse.

 Health care providers may use the terms neuropathic, visceral and somatic to describe different types of pain (see Figure 5.12).

 Much of the pain related to metastatic breast cancer is due to the cancer itself.

 A tumor can injure nerves or put pressure on the spinal cord, causing pain.
 This pain is often described as a sharp, tingling, burning or shooting feeling (neuropathic pain).

 Tumors can also cause pain if they spread to organs (such as the liver) or block the bowel, and cause swelling.
 This pain may feel sharp, aching, cramping or gnawing (visceral pain).

 When pain is caused by the tumor, the pain usually decreases when the tumor itself is treated.
 Even when the tumor can't be treated, the pain can be treated.

 Surgery, radiation therapy and breast cancer drug therapies (chemotherapy, hormone therapy and other drug therapies) may be used to shrink the tumor so it no longer injures nerves, presses against the spinal cord or causes injury to other organs or tissues.

 Surgery can also be used to prevent or control problems such as a blockage in the bowel and the pain the blockage causes.